Engine comparison · v0.8.0 · 100-strategy benchmark

 trailing stop (production thresholds)

 429 TV trades in window.
 PineForge: 412 matched, all four parity dimensions inside production thresholds.
-PyneCore: same matched count but exit-price p90 outside threshold — broker-emulator trail_offset arithmetic diverges from TV.
+PyneCore: same matched count, but exit-price p90 falls outside threshold because broker-emulator trail_offset arithmetic diverges from TV.

 49-partial-exit-qty-percent